 When you move into a care home, most of the pension and benefit income you receive won't change and it will be taken into account when we assess how much you'll need to contribute towards the cost of your residential and nursing care.
 There are, however, some exceptions.

-- What happens to my benefits in a care home? (opens in new window)
+- What happens to my benefits in a care home? (external link)